October2001/DEEM/README.md

 We would like to thank the following repos for their great work:

-- This work is built upon the[MM-Interleaved](https://github.com/OpenGVLab/MM-Interleaved)
+- This work is built upon the MM-Interleaved
-- This work utilizes LLMs from , [Vicuna](https://github.com/lm-sys/FastChat)
+- This work utilizes LLMs from , Vicuna
-- This work utilizes the great work from [OpenFlamingo](https://github.com/mlfoundations/open_flamingo), [transformers](https://github.com/huggingface/transformers), [diffusers](https://github.com/huggingface/diffusers), [LLaMA](https://github.com/facebookresearch/llama), [CLIP](https://github.com/openai/CLIP), [BLIP](https://github.com/salesforce/BLIP), [ViT-Adapter](https://github.com/czczup/ViT-Adapter) and [Osprey](https://github.com/CircleRadon/Osprey).
+- This work utilizes the great work from OpenFlamingo, transformers, diffusers, LLaMA, CLIP, BLIP, ViT-Adapter and Osprey.

 ## License

-This project is released under the [Apache 2.0 license](https://github.com/RainBowLuoCS/DEEM/blob/main/LICENSE).
+This project is released under the Apache 2.0 license.
 Parts of this project contain code and models from other sources, which are subject to their respective licenses.